 However, as glamorous as they still are today, the original yacht holidays – and their pioneers, the classic sex bombs of the ’50s and ’60s – continue to dazzle us with their timeless outfits, sexy bikini bods and iconic super yachts.
 We obsessed over them back then and we continue to obsess over them now.

-So, here they are, our favourite celebrity babes from the ’50s and ’60s sailing gorgeous, iconic yachts…
+So, here they are, our favourite celebrity yacht holidays of the ’50s and ’60s sailing gorgeous, iconic yachts…

 When one of the world’s sexiest actresses made her way to St Tropez in the ’50s to star in And God Created Woman, she had no idea just how much of an effect she would have on this sleepy, peaceful fishing town on the far western edge of the Cote D’Azure.
 After Bardot starred in this iconic film, she solidified St Tropez’s libertine image into a worldwide reputation for illicit pleasures.